Ditectrev/DP-203/README.md

 - [ ] Box 1: ELSE.
 Box 2: OVER.
 - [x] Box 1: CASE.
 Box 2: ELSE.

-### HOTSPOT You are building an Azure Stream Analytics job to retrieve game data.
+### You are building an Azure Stream Analytics job to retrieve game data.
 You need to ensure that the job returns the highest scoring record for each five-minute time interval of each game.
 How should you complete the Stream Analytics query?

 ![Question 94](images/question94.jpg)